-The Bonds have been rated "AAA" by S&P Global Ratings ("S&P").
-The City furnished to the S&P certain information and materials, some of which may not have been included in this Official Statement.
+The Bonds have been rated "AAA" by S&P Global Ratings ("S&P") and "AAA" by Fitch Ratings ("Fitch").
+The City furnished to the S&P and Fitch certain information and materials, some of which may not have been included in this Official Statement.
 The rating reflect only the views of the rating agency.
 No application was made to any other rating agencies for the purpose of obtaining ratings on outstanding securities of the City.